Alumni

 Rabab Husain, MA

-Alumna of English MA concentration in Literature, Medicine, and Culture (2020)
+MA in English with concentration in Literature, Medicine, and Culture from UNC (2020)

 Rabab holds a B.S in Psychology from UNC Chapel Hill, where she also studied English Literature and completed pre-med courses.
 While writing papers on the impact of literature on empathy and Theory of Mind for her psychology courses, she found herself interested in the application of the humanities towards the medical field.
 As an M.A student, Rabab researched the intersection of religion, culture, and medicine via the narratives of Muslims and South Asians involved in medical humanitarianism.
 She hopes this research and the skills from the program will support her in becoming a more knowledgeable and effective physician in the future.